-(Vallejo, California – May 1, 2019) – For the first time in 17 years, California State University Maritime Academy will add a new major.
+For the first time in 17 years, Cal Maritime is adding a new major.
 The Bachelor of Science in Oceanography, which comes online in the fall of 2020, will hit the ground running with a strong, existing Oceanography faculty, an ideal campus location and resources, and a hands-on approach that is the signature of Cal Maritime's offerings.
 The Academy has offered a marine science minor for more than 40 years.

 Cal Maritime is a member of the Central and Northern California Ocean Observing System (CeNCOOS) and hosts a CeNCOOS ocean observing shore station at the pier.
 A new, dedicated oceanography research lab opened in Spring 2019.